x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md

 ## Use the EAC to estimate or preview search results
 <a name="newmailboxsearch"> </a>

 After you create an In-Place eDiscovery search, you can use the EAC to get an estimate and preview of the search results.
-If you created a new search using the **New-MailboxSearch** cmdlet, you can use the Shell to start the search to get an estimate of the search results.
-You can't use the Shell to preview messages returned in search results.
+If you created a new search using the **New-MailboxSearch** cmdlet, you can use Exchange Online PowerShell to start the search to get an estimate of the search results.
+You can't use Exchange Online PowerShell to preview messages returned in search results.

 1. Navigate to **Compliance management** \> **In-place eDiscovery & hold**.